HarshaP09/8051-Microcontroller/stepper/README.md

 ## Theory

 * **Stepper Motor**:
+  * A stepper motor is constructed with a stator containing multiple electromagnet coils arranged in phases and a rotor that can be a permanent magnet, soft iron, or a hybrid combination.
+When the stator windings are energized in sequence, the rotor aligns step by step with the magnetic poles.
+The precise alignment between the stator and rotor teeth allows the motor to move in accurate angular steps.
-  * A stepper motor moves in discrete steps.
+A stepper motor moves in discrete steps.
 Each coil must be energized in a specific sequence to rotate the motor.
   * **Forward sequence**: IN1 → IN2 → IN3 → IN4
   * **Reverse sequence**: IN4 → IN3 → IN2 → IN1
-  * By adjusting the delay between steps, the motor’s speed can be controlled.
+ By adjusting the delay between steps, the motor’s speed can be controlled.

 * **Switch Control**:
   The switches allow the user to start, stop, change direction, and control speed dynamically while the motor runs.